Sugar Cream Pie

 - Evenly sprinkle with cinnamon and serve.
 Pie will keep airtight in the fridge for up to 1 week.

-Adapted from Pearl Tree Kitchen
+Recipe adapted from Pearl Tree Kitchen.

 Easy Banana Cream Pudding Pie with Cream Cheese Crust — The no-bake filling tastes like a fluffy slice of heaven and the crust is no-roll!
 An easy, goofproof pie that anyone can make in minutes!

 Crustless Cranberry Pie — FAST, super EASY, no-mixer dessert that’s perfect for holiday entertaining!

 The Best French Silk Pie — This French silk pie is made with an Oreo cookie crust.
 The filling is a cross between chocolate mousse and chocolate cheesecake, and it’s so addicting!